Our application policy

 - You’ll need to indicate that your organisation holds a valid bank account with at least two unrelated signatories.
 The details of your bank account (name, sort code, account number) will only be requested if your organisation is awarded a grant.

-- You’ll need to submit audited or independently examined accounts or an income/expenditure spreadsheet depending on the size of the organisation.
+- most recent audited or independently examined accounts or an income/expenditure spreadsheet depending on the size of the organisation.
 It will demonstrate the financial position of the organisation regarding income, expenditure, loans, liabilities etc. New organisations without annual accounts may submit a financial forecast as an alternative.

 -